In a destination unlike any other, here's how to experience Denali National Park in a whole new way.

 Speaking of hikes, take a few!
 Especially when you go with a guide, strolling the trails around the Denali Park entrance area gives you a much more intimate view of this vibrant and diverse environment.
 There are guided hikes suitable for most activity levels, including the moderate Denali Walking Tour (3 hours) and longer Denali Park Interpretive Hike (5 hours).
 These are small group experiences with a maximum of eight guests per hike.

 Visit in the Fall

 Seasons shift quickly and dramatically this far north.
 From one day to the next the air will turn crisp, fresh snow will dust the high peaks, and the landscape will blaze with fall colors.
 In addition to this beauty, there is typically more availability for activities, lodging, and transportation in the area.
-If you have flexibility in your travel dates, shift to mid-August or the first week of September.
+If you have flexibility in your travel dates, consider visiting mid-August or the first week of September.

 More Like This: Elite 8: Tips for Traveling to Alaska's National Parks

 At Alaska Tour & Travel, we specialize in building custom trips for every timeline, personality, and budget.
 If you'd like to have an Alaskan plan your Alaska trip, give us a call at 800-208-0200.